 Peach Melba Ice Cream

-As some of you may know, I like sugary things, but I don’t like them to be overly sweet or excessively bad for you.
+As some of you may know, I like sweet things, but I don’t like them to be overly sugary or excessively bad for you.
 This is an adaptation of my standard no churn ice cream recipe and it contains a lot less sugar and condensed milk than others I’ve seen.
 Try it and let me know what you think.

 For a vegan version try substituting the condensed milk for condensed coconut milk and the double cream for whipped coconut cream.
 I haven’t tried this yet, but I’m going to.